abzikro/ClaudeSQLagent/README.md

 4. The system will interpret your question, generate SQL queries, and return the relevant data.

-5. You can save query results and generate visualizations as needed.
+5. You can save query results as needed.

 ## How It Works